tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US110_GetCategoryTree.md

 In order to fulfill this requirement, we need two main data pieces:

-- familyID, in order to know which family to retireve the CategoryTree from
+- familyID, in order to know which family to retrieve the CategoryTree from
 - familyMemberID, in order to verify it's the family Administrator that's requesting the tree.